TinySkillet/Notes/CIS Video.md

 This assignment isn't just a coding test.
 It's a **communication test**.

-The video must be authentic.. it should be obvious that the video reflects your understanding...
+The video must be authentic.. it should be obvious that the video reflects your understanding.